lebiru/Lebiru.FileService/README.md

 - **Secure Authentication**: 🔒 Admin authentication required to access all features and endpoints.
 - **File Upload**: Users can upload files to the server.
 - **File Download**: Users can download files from the server.
+- **File Printing**: 🖨️ Users can easily print files directly from the web interface.
 - **Multi-File Download to Zip**: Users can download multiple files into a zip from the server. (@alfcanres)
 - **File Listing**: Users can view a list of uploaded files along with their upload times.
 - **Image Preview**: 🖼️ Image files are displayed with a preview in the web interface.